9 Fascinating Facts About Super Bowl I

-5. The second half kickoff had to be redone because the camera missed it.
+5. Super Bowl I's second half kickoff had to be redone because the camera missed it.

 When the second half of Super Bowl I began, everyone was ready for the kickoff: players, refs, and the production crew.
 Well, one production crew was ready, anyway.
 It turns out NBC missed the opening kickoff of the second half because the network was too busy airing an interview with Bob Hope.
 The kickoff had to be redone for the sake of nearly half the TV audience; even worse, some poor soul probably had to break the news to Packers coach Vince Lombardi.

-6. The halftime show featured two dudes in jetpacks.
+6. The First-ever halftime show featured two dudes in jetpacks.